Heritage unit: Among North American railroads

 Heritage units are popular among North American railroads.
 As of 2023, most Class I railroads have official heritage units, the only exception being the BNSF Railway.
 (Note: Although BNSF released several commemorative celebrating their 25th Anniversary, which featured logos of predecessor railroads, these are not considered as heritage units.)

 The Union Pacific Railroad painted six EMD SD70ACes in stylized paint schemes of six of its predecessors between 2005 and 2006.
 The Norfolk Southern Corporation did the same in 2012 with 20 of its locomotives for its 30th Railroad Anniversary.
 10 of them are EMD SD70ACes, while the others are GE ES44AC units.
-For its 40th anniversary in 2011, Amtrak painted four GE P42DCs, a P40DC, and an NPCU, an F40PH converted to an NPCU into its older paint schemes.
-Several more were painted for its 50th anniversary in 2021.
+For its 40th anniversary in 2011, Amtrak painted four GE P42DCs, a P40DC, and an NPCU into its older paint schemes.
+Six more locomotives, a Siemens ALC-42 Charger and five P42DCs, were painted for its 50th anniversary in 2021.

 In 2019, the Canadian Pacific Railway, now Canadian Pacific Kansas City, painted ten EMD SD70ACU units CP 7010-7019 in a maroon and gray paint scheme with a different font style.
 In late 2020, the Canadian National Railway revealed five new heritage units in addition to two sets of yard slugs (CN 7600, CN 600, painted in CNs yellow and green scheme), and CN 7601, and 601m painted in the Illinois Central deathstar scheme, after they had been first spotted a month earlier.
 These included four GE ET44ACs and one EMD SD70M-2.
 They were painted in honor of the 25th anniversary of CN's initial public offering.
 Beginning in 2023, CSX revealed its first of many heritage units, ES44AH 1827 with a Baltimore & Ohio paint scheme.